AirshipCMS/Docs/Page-Properties.md

-# Page Properties
+# Collection Item Properties
-Description.
+The following are properties available for page.

----
+## Renderable Properties

-The following properties can be rendered on a page template:
+The following properties will render on the page template:
 - `id` [single--id]
 - `site_id` [single--site_id]
 - `name` [single--name]